Alberto Ruz Buenfil: Rainbow Caravan for Peace

-Recent activities
+Later activities

-After three years in Mexico City, in 2012 Ruz Buenfil went back to the state of Morelos, site of the ecovillage Huehuecóyotl, and was immediately invited to take part of a recently created 'Secretaría de Desarrollo Sustentable', as 'Director of Culture and Environment.'
-He worked for a year at an office located in the Ecological Park of Chapultepec in Cuernavaca, and at the end of the year he resigned to become an adviser to the "Legislative Assembly" in Mexico city, to promote the Law of Rights of Mother Earth in Mexico and abroad at International Forums.
+After three years in Mexico City, in 2012 Ruz Buenfil went back to the state of Morelos, site of the ecovillage Huehuecóyotl, and was immediately invited to take part in a recently created Secretaría de Desarrollo Sustentable ("Secretariat of Sustainable Development"), as 'Director of Culture and Environment.'
+He worked for a year at an office located in the Ecological Park of Chapultepec in Cuernavaca, and at the end of the year he resigned to become an adviser to the "Legislative Assembly" in Mexico city, to promote the Law of Rights of Mother Earth in Mexico and abroad at international forums.

-In 2016, Ruz Buenfil organized the 1st.Global Forum for the Rights of Mother Earth in Mexico City, from June 1 to 5.
-This event consisted in a three days multidisciplinary session with keynote conferences by Leonardo Boff, Vandana Shiva, Ati Quigua, Swami Paramadvaiti, Esperanza Martínez, Natalie Greene, Mumta Ito, and another dozen more of renowned activists, scientists, academicians, from more than 20 different countries.
-On 4 June, the Forum produced the Pachamama Fest, a 14 hours concert with 16 different musical groups from Mexico, Colombia, Venezuela, Chile and Argentina and on the 5th, International Day of Environment, with the mounting of a Temporary Peace Village in Parque México, in which 120 different social and environmental organizations participated, and more than 10,000 people assisted to a display of dozens of alternatives for a more sustainable lifestyle.
+In 2016, Ruz Buenfil organized the 1st Global Forum for the Rights of Mother Earth in Mexico City, from 1 to 5 June.
+This event consisted of a three-day multidisciplinary session with keynote conferences by Leonardo Boff, Vandana Shiva, Ati Quigua, Swami Paramadvaiti, Esperanza Martínez, Natalie Greene, Mumta Ito, and another dozen renowned activists, scientists and academicians, from more than 20 different countries.
+On 4 June, the Forum produced the Pachamama Fest, a 14-hour concert with 16 different musical groups from Mexico, Colombia, Venezuela, Chile and Argentina and on the 5th, International Day of Environment, with the mounting of a Temporary Peace Village in Parque México, in which 120 different social and environmental organizations participated, and more than 10,000 people assisted, in a display of dozens of alternatives for a more sustainable lifestyle.

-Ruz Buenfil was presented in this event of the "Koseny Communitarian award" from the Fellowship of Intentional Community for a long life dedicated to promote cooperative and sustainable living in Mexico and the rest of the world.
+Ruz Buenfil was presented in this event of the "Koseny Communitarian award" from the Fellowship of Intentional Community for a long life dedicated to promoting cooperative and sustainable living in Mexico and the rest of the world.